taplytics/Taplytics-Android-SDK/README.md

     ...
   ```

-7. _That's it!
+6. _That's it!
 Now build and run your app, you can start creating experiments with Taplytics!_

 ## Android Studio Installation Instructions

-1. _In your module’s build.gradle, add the url to the sdk, as well as mavenCentral():_
+1. _In your module’s build.gradle, add the url to the sdk._

   ```
   repositories {
-    mavenCentral()
     maven { url 'https://github.com/taplytics/Taplytics-Android-SDK/raw/master/AndroidStudio/’ }
   }
   ```

-2. _In your module’s build.gradle dependencies, compile Taplytics and all of its dependencies by adding ‘transitive =  true’_
+2. _In your module’s build.gradle dependencies, compile Taplytics._

   ```
   dependencies {
     //Taplytics
-    compile("com.taplytics.sdk:taplytics:1.0.2@aar") {
-      transitive = true
-    }
+    compile("com.taplytics.sdk:taplytics:1.0.7@aar")
   }
   ```